stefanovic80/geompy/README.md

-## Choose values for the circumference radius size and center coordinates
+## Draw a specific circumference

+choose the radius

 `C1.radius = 5`

+choose the center position

 `C1.center = [2, 5]`